 Wattage Requirements of Common Appliances

 The power requirements of common appliances can vary quite a bit.
 For example, the difference between an EnergyStar-rated refrigerator and a regular refrigerator can be several hundred watts.
+As you can see in the chart below, running your refrigerator off your generator is safe as long as the wattage of the generator is greater than the wattage of your particular refrigerator.

 With that in mind, here is a rough estimate of the running wattage requirements of some common home and RV appliances: